makerdao/mips/MIP30/mip30.md

 ## Component summary

-**MIP20c1: Definitions:** defines FOO, BAR, and BAZ

-**MIP20c2: Desired properties:** lists important properties that the `CropJoin` implementation must satisfy.

-**MIP20c3: Proposed code:** contains snippet of proposed implementation.
+**MIP30c1: Proposed code:** contains snippet of proposed implementation.

-**MIP20c4: Test cases:** lists existing test cases, including integration tests
+**MIP30c2: Test cases:** lists existing test cases, including integration tests

-**MIP20c5: Security considerations:** comments on the security implications of using `CropJoin`
+**MIP30c3: Security considerations:** comments on the security implications of using `CropJoin`

-**MIP20c6: Other considerations:**
+**MIP30c4: Other considerations:**

-**MIP20c7: Formal verification/audit information:** comments on the amenability of the proposed code to formal verification, even though formal specification, audit, or code review have yet to be conducted.
+**MIP30c5: Formal verification/audit information:** comments on the amenability of the proposed code to formal verification, even though formal specification, audit, or code review have yet to be conducted.

-**MIP20c8: Licensing:** states the license under which the proposal and code are distributed.
+**MIP30c6: Licensing:** states the license under which the proposal and code are distributed.

 ## Motivation